On-line approach to off-line coloring problems on graphs with geometric representations: Reduction to clean overlap graphs

 \section{Reduction to clean overlap graphs}

+Recall that an overlap graph is \emph{clean} if it has an overlap model such that no two overlapping sets both contain a third set.
 The goal of this section is to establish the following reduction of the general problem of coloring overlap graphs to the problem for clean overlap graphs.

 \begin{theorem} Let\/ $G$ be an overlap graph.
-If every clean induced subgraph\/ $H$ of\/ $G$ with\/ $\omega(H)\leq j$ satisfies\/ $\chi(H)\leq\alpha_j$ for\/ $2\leq j\leq\omega(G)$, then\/ $\chi(G)\leq\prod_{j=2}^{\smash{\omega(G)}}2\alpha_j$. \end{theorem}
+If every clean induced subgraph\/ $H$ of\/ $G$ with\/ $\omega(H)\leq j$ satisfies\/ $\chi(H)\leq\alpha_j$ for\/ $2\leq j\leq\omega(G)$, then\/ $\chi(G)\leq 2^{\omega(G)-1}\alpha_2\cdots\alpha_{\omega(G)}$. \end{theorem}

 It is proved in \cite{KPW15} that every triangle-free overlap graph can be partitioned into two clean graphs: the union of odd levels and the union of even levels in the breadth-first search forest.
-This proves Theorem \ref{thm:reduction-to-clean} for graphs with clique number at most~$2$.
+This proves Theorem \ref{thm:reduction-to-clean} for graphs with clique number $2$.
 However, such a simple partition is insufficient for graphs with clique number greater than $2$.
-We use a generalization of breadth-first search, which we call \emph{$k$-clique breadth-first search}.
-We present the algorithm first, and then we discuss its properties.
+We will need the following generalization of breadth-first search, which we call \emph{$k$-clique breadth-first search}.

 \allowbreak See Figure \ref{fig:bfs} for an illustration of the algorithm.
-It is clear that it stops and runs in time polynomial in $n$ (for fixed $k$).
-The $2$-clique breadth-first search is just the ordinary breadth-first search: every connected component of $G$ is the union of some consecutive sets $L_d,\ldots,L_{d+t}$, of which $L_{d+i}$ is the set of vertices at distance $i$ from the vertex with the minimum index in that connected component.
+It is clear that it terminates after time polynomial in $n$ (for fixed $k$).
+The $2$-clique breadth-first search is just the ordinary breadth-first search: every connected component of $G$ is the union of some consecutive sets $L_d,\ldots,L_{d+t}$, of which $L_{d+i}$ is the set of vertices at distance $i$ from the vertex with minimum index in that connected component.
 The following two properties of the $k$-clique breadth-first search generalize those of the ordinary breadth-first search.